|Trail Highlights:||Mountain and panoramic views; wildflowers; wildlife; waterfalls

 The 0.75-mile/1.20-km Paradise Glacier side trail leads to a secluded moraine valley carved by the glacier of the same name.
 Paradise Glacier has retreated beyond sight of the end of the maintained trail, which nevertheless offers opportunity to observe the desolate, otherworldly environment at the top of the world, as well as the nascent Paradise River coursing from its birthplace just above.
 Paradise Glacier Trail, August 08, 2019.

-The Skyline Trail’s eastern highlands skirt the headwall of Stevens Canyon, offering a glimpse of the full view to be had from the connecting Lakes Trail that continues to the south of Paradise.
+The Skyline Trail’s eastern highlands skirt the headwall of Stevens Canyon, offering a glimpse of the full view to be had from the connecting Lakes Trail that continues to the southern half of Paradise.

 Skyline Trail, August 06, 2019.